Quantitative Social Research Methods 1

 4. Interpret statistical output from SPSS and evaluate output in relation to formulated statistical hypotheses; and

-5. Evaluate, formulate and report statistical findings (in accordance with APA reporting guidelines) to demonstrate analytic skills in solving quantitative research questions.
+5. Evaluate, formulate and report statistical findings (in accordance with APA reporting guidelines) to demonstrate analytic skills to address quantitative research questions.

 Assessment